CarlosCD/cant_wait/README.markdown

 It has also been tested with PostgreSQL versions 8 and 9, but it may work also in other versions supported by Active Record (see PostgreSQL documentation).

+It has also been tested using PostGIS 2.1, but other versions supported by the activerecord-postgis-adapter should work as well.

 ### Supported Rubies